Shampoo or Conditioner First: Does the Order Matter?

 How Do I Reverse Shampoo?

-Reversing the order of shampoo and conditioner has some special considerations that separate this technique from the normal shampoo-first method.
+Reversing the order of shampoo and conditioner has some special considerations that separate this technique from the standard shampoo-first method.

 First, you’ll want to apply just enough conditioner to cover your hair strands, avoiding the scalp.
 Too much conditioner on the scalp can cause irritation and blockages in the hair follicle.
 This can inhibit hair growth and has the possibility of causing a rash.

 Next, apply the shampoo on top of the unrinsed conditioner and lather.
-Once lathering is complete, the final step is to rinse your hair as you normally would.
-If you need to dry your hair, it’s best to use a towel and blot it dry.
+Once lathering is complete, the final step is to rinse your hair as usual.
+If you need to dry your hair, it’s best to blot it dry with a towel.
 It’s never a good idea to ring out your hair or to be rough with it!

-Using a gentle shampoo and conditioner also means being gentle with your hair afterward as well.
-Remember that this method of conditioning first should not be an every-day or every-time approach.
+Using a gentle shampoo and conditioner also means being gentle with your hair afterward.
+Remember that the method of conditioning first should not be an every-day or every-time approach.
 Instead, the conditioner-first method should be used as needed while still using the shampoo-first method about 90 percent of the time you wash your hair.

 Best Shampoos and Conditioners for Shiny Hair

-We recommend considering your hair type and needs before choosing the best shampoo and conditioner for you.
+We recommend considering your hair type and needs before choosing the best shampoo and conditioner.
 Our personalized Hair Quiz can be a great place to start!

 Some of our favorites for shiny hair include our Full Transparency Collection.
 Our Full Transparency Pure Revitalizing Shampoo is fragrance-free and hypoallergenic.
-It is a gentle cleanser suitable for even the most sensitive scalps and it will add luster and liveliness to your locks.
-It’s made of naturally-derived ingredients, such as chia seed, yuzu, and green tea.
+It is a gentle cleanser suitable for even the most sensitive scalps, adding luster and liveliness to your locks.
+It’s naturally derived ingredients, such as chia seed, yuzu, and green tea.

 Like its shampoo counterpart, Full Transparency Shine Revitalizing Conditioner is also fragrance-free and hypoallergenic.
 It’s a restorative conditioner that adds moisture and luster to aging hair without weighing it down.
-Our Full Transparency conditioner also includes some of the same natural-derived ingredients as the shampoo and also Rosemary oil and mongongo oil which are deeply nourishing.
+Our Full Transparency conditioner also includes some of the same natural-derived ingredients as the shampoo, rosemary, and mongongo oils, which are deeply nourishing.

-For damaged hair needing extra care, we have our Second Chance Repairing Shampoo and Conditioner.
+We have our Second Chance Repairing Shampoo and Conditioner for damaged hair needing extra care.
 The Second Chance line will help revive even the most damaged hair strands.

-When you pair the Second Chance shampoo with the conditioner, you’ll get even more hair repair benefits — perfect for the conditioner-first method.
-Our Second Chance conditioner helps repair your hair, thanks to saw palmetto, green tea, and biotin.
+When you pair Second Chance shampoo and conditioner, you’ll get even more hair repair benefits—perfect for the conditioner-first method.
+Our Second Chance conditioner helps repair your hair thanks to saw palmetto, green tea, and biotin.
 This conditioner will help you make your hair moisture-rich and shiny again.

 Conclusion